 The rationalization behind shaming me about my dissociating was, of course, to discourage me from continuing with the habit.
 It shouldn’t have been too hard a concept to understand, though, that shaming an already sensitive, emotionally vulnerable 7-year-old child who’d been devastated after moving from Toronto to Hamilton in 1977, and leaving his best friend forever (read this, Part 1–Childhood, for the whole story) would only make him feel more socially isolated, thus making him engage in maladaptive daydreaming all the more.

-As I’ve explained elsewhere, my father growled at my brother R. (by older brother F., too, to an extent) for getting poor grades at school.
+As I’ve explained elsewhere, my father growled at my brother R. (at my older brother F., too, to an extent) for getting poor grades at school.
 His shaming of my brothers didn’t improve their academic performance one jot.
 Why would R., F., and J. have thought shaming me would have resulted in any success in stopping my dissociations?

 To be fair to my siblings, they were young, and therefore not mature enough to understand how dysfunctional their methods were in deterring me from my odd habit.
 But my father and mother (apart from her apparent narcissism) didn’t lack maturity: why didn’t they explain to R., F., and J. that they were going about the whole thing the wrong way?
 Oh, wait, I forgot: Dad still thought shaming was the right way, for he was a slave to his own conservatism; and Mom, well…just read these to get the whole story.